superpanic/PathExploder_winx64/README.md

 ﻿# Plug-in for Adobe Illustrator
 This is a plug-in for the Windows version of Adobe Illustrator, written in C++ using the Adobe Illustrator SDK 2021.

-The macOS version is found here.
+## TODO: The macOS version is found here.

 When the plug-in is installed in Adobe Illustrator the Path Exploder tool is added to the tool palette.